arainbilal/arainbilal.github.io/README.md

-# arainbilal.github.io
+# Description

-This repository includes files for my personal website hosted on Github pages
+The repository is my personal website hosted by Github pages.
+The website [https://arainbilal.github.io/](https://arainbilal.github.io/) provides information about my research and teaching profile.